 - Families earning above $250,000 with significant assets may pay close to full price at most schools

-These are illustrative ranges based on US household income levels — actual awards depend heavily on assets, other tuition obligations, unusual expenses, and the specific school’s aid formula.
-For international families, income levels and cost of living differ significantly by country, so these figures are not directly comparable.
+These are illustrative ranges based on US household income levels.
+Actual awards depend heavily on assets, other tuition obligations, unusual expenses, and the specific school’s aid formula.
+For international families, income levels and cost of living differ widely by country, so these figures are not directly comparable.

 How financial aid eligibility is determined

-Most boarding schools process financial aid through School and Student Services (SSS), administered by NAIS.
+Most boarding schools process financial aid through School and Student Services (SSS), administered by NAIS (National Association of Independent Schools).
 The SSS application collects:

 - Tax returns from the most recent year